 Here’s a handy definition:

-Sometimes we have thoughts that are akin to black holes – thoughts that are so powerfully negatively they suck us in and block out light.
+Sometimes we have thoughts that are akin to black holes – thoughts so powerful and negative that they suck us in and block out the light.

 Note: I’m not an expert on this, though I am an avid re-reader of General Relativity for Babies by Chris Ferrie.
 (Tot approved!)